ibm-cloud-docs/hs-crypto/index.md

 {: #get-started-next}

 - Now you can start to use your keys to encode your apps and services.
 If you added a root key to the service, you might want to learn more about using the root key to protect the keys that encrypt your at-rest data.
 Check out [Wrapping keys](/docs/services/hs-crypto?topic=hs-crypto-wrap-keys) to get started.
   - To find out more about managing and protecting your encryption keys with a root key, check out [Envelope encryption](/docs/services/hs-crypto?topic=hs-crypto-envelope-encryption).
   - To find out more about programmatically managing your keys, check out the [{{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.
 - You can also manage and protect your data with {{site.data.keyword.hscrypto}}.
 To find out more about encrypting your data using the cloud HSM function of {{site.data.keyword.hscrypto}}, check out the [GREP11 API reference doc](/docs/services/hs-crypto?topic=hs-crypto-grep11-api-ref).
 - To find out more about integrating the {{site.data.keyword.hscrypto}} service with other cloud data solutions, [check out the Integrations doc](/docs/services/hs-crypto?topic=hs-crypto-integrate-services).
+- In case you want to delete an initialized service instance, make sure to clear all crypto unit administrators and the master keys with the command `ibmcloud tke cryptounit-zeroize` before you delete the instance.

 <!-- ## Installing ACSP client libraries -->